i Merger control authority

 i Coordinating with other jurisdictions

 When dealing with concentrations, the FCA and competition authorities of other states (including EU Member States) may have concurrent jurisdiction.
 The Authority cooperates with competition authorities of other Member States through the European Competition Network.
-In parallel, the European Competition Authorities (ECA), which groups together the competition authorities in the European Economic Area,14 has been considering ways in which the processing of mergers subject to investigation in more than one country can be made easier both for the parties to the merger and the authorities, while ensuring that cooperation between members takes place as far as national legislation allows this.
+In parallel, the European Competition Authorities (ECA), which groups together the competition authorities in the European Economic Area,14 has been considering ways in which the processing of mergers subject to investigation in more than one country can be made easier both for the parties to the merger and the authorities, while ensuring that cooperation between members takes place as far as national legislation allows.
 According to the arrangements agreed upon by the ECA, when an ECA authority is informed by the notifying parties that they have also notified or will be notifying the concentration to other authorities within the ECA, the relevant officials will contact their counterparts in the other ECA authorities informing them of the notification.
 The relevant officials of the notified ECA authorities will then exchange views on the case without exchanging confidential information (unless national legislation makes this possible), and keep each other informed of the development of the case as appropriate.
-It should also be noted that, on 9 November 2011, the ECA adopted a set of best practices to handle cross-border mergers that do not benefit from EU 'one-stop shop' review (i.e., mergers reviewed by two or several ECAs simultaneously that are not subject to notification before the Commission).
+On 9 November 2011, the ECA adopted a set of best practices to handle cross-border mergers that do not benefit from EU 'one-stop shop' review (i.e., mergers reviewed by two or several ECAs simultaneously that are not subject to notification before the Commission).
 This document envisages cooperation in multi-jurisdictional cases where the exchange of information between ECAs could be valuable.
 The success of such cooperation depends to a great extent on the goodwill of the notifying parties, since ECAs will in most cases depend on them for permission to exchange confidential information.

-In spite of this clear division of competence, some cases can, upon request and provided certain criteria are met, be re-attributed by the Commission to the FCA and vice versa (Articles 4, Sections 4 and 5, and 9 and 22 of the EUMR).
+In spite of this clear division of competence, some cases can, upon request and provided certain criteria are met, be re-attributed by the Commission to the FCA and vice versa (Article 4, Sections 4 and 5, and Articles 9 and 22 of the EUMR).
 Then, as a derogation from the general rules that determine jurisdiction based upon objectively determined turnover thresholds, various referral procedures may lead the FCA to review a concentration with an EU dimension.

 ii Dealing with special situations

-Contrary to EU law, which has long provided that such restraints are covered by the decision clearing the concentration if they are directly related to and necessary to the implementation of the concentration (ancillary restraints), the French merger control regulation does not have specific provisions dealing with ancillary restraints.
+Contrary to EU law, which has long provided that such restraints are covered by the decision clearing the concentration if they are directly related and necessary to the implementation of the concentration (ancillary restraints), the French merger control regulation does not have specific provisions dealing with ancillary restraints.

 The Authority has clearly stated that it will scrutinise such restrictions, and to that end will use the Commission Notice on restrictions directly related to and necessary for concentration as guidelines.